 ‘Shh… Someone’s coming…’

 ‘HELLOOoo!
 Is there anybody up there?
-I can see the lights!
+I’ve got something to show you – a turtle!
 TAÏGA, are you up there!?!’

 Derek stands up, Taïga can see how irritated he is.

 ‘Crap!
 Dang Teddy hollers so you can hear him to Portland… I’ll take care of this, wait here.’

 A bucket of water is always ready in case their hideout should be attacked by other kids, and now it comes in handy.